 The weakness is the template-per-vendor model itself.
 Every new vendor format requires manual template creation: inspecting the invoice layout, writing regex patterns, testing edge cases, and maintaining the template as vendors update their formats.
 For organizations processing invoices from dozens or hundreds of suppliers, this becomes an ongoing engineering and maintenance burden that scales linearly with vendor count.
 The fundamental limitation of template-based approaches for invoice extraction is that they assume known, repeatable layouts.
 In real accounts payable workflows handling hundreds of suppliers, layout variability is the norm, not the exception.

-Doctr (docTR), developed by Mindee, takes a fundamentally different approach.
-It is a modern, deep-learning-based OCR library built on TensorFlow or PyTorch that goes beyond character recognition to provide word-level and line-level detection with geometric coordinates.
+docTR, developed by Mindee, takes a fundamentally different approach.
+It is a deep-learning OCR library built on TensorFlow or PyTorch that provides word-level and line-level detection with geometric coordinates.
 Every detected text element comes with bounding box data that preserves the spatial layout of the original document.

 For invoice extraction, this spatial output matters more than it might seem.
 Raw text from Tesseract or EasyOCR loses the two-dimensional structure of a document.
-A line item table becomes a jumbled sequence of strings.
-Doctr's geometric data lets you reconstruct that structure: you know which text elements are horizontally aligned (same row), which are vertically grouped (same column), and where labels sit relative to values.
-Developers can use this intermediate representation to build layout-aware extraction logic that generalizes better across invoice formats than pure text parsing.
+A line item table becomes a jumbled sequence of strings. docTR's geometric data lets you reconstruct that structure: you know which text elements are horizontally aligned, which are vertically grouped, and where labels sit relative to values.

-The trade-off: Doctr still requires custom post-processing code to go from spatial OCR output to named invoice fields.
-You get a richer starting point than traditional OCR engines, but you are still writing the extraction logic yourself.
-The project benefits from active development and solid documentation, which lowers the initial integration cost.
+The trade-off: docTR still requires custom code to turn spatial OCR output into named invoice fields.
+You get a richer starting point than traditional OCR engines, but you still own the extraction layer.

 Two Approaches, One Gap